 How are kidney stones diagnosed?

-Your caregiver will do a medical exam and ask you questions about your health, diet, and lifestyle.
-The caregiver may send you to see a specially-trained caregiver called a urologist.
-You may need certain tests.
-Tests can help caregivers know about the type of kidney stones you have (what crystals they are made of).
-They may show the size of your kidney stones and where they are located in your urinary system.
+Your caregiver will ask about your health, diet, and lifestyle.
+He may refer you to a urologist.
+You may need tests to find out what type of kidney stones you have.
+Tests can show the size of your kidney stones and where they are in your urinary system.
 You may have one or more of the following:

-- Noncontrast helical CT scan: This test is also called a "CAT" scan.
-A special x-ray machine uses a computer to take pictures of your kidneys.
-Your caregivers look at the pictures to see if there are kidney stones or other problems.
+- A noncontrast helical CT scan is a type of x-ray that uses a computer to take pictures of your kidneys.
+Caregivers use the pictures to check for kidney stones or other problems.